frasermince/evergreen/Output/Muzero.md

 So in short we are doing a simple tradeoff between total number of actions taken and how many times our action has been taken.

 ### PUCB
-[PUCB](http://gauss.ececs.uc.edu/Workshops/isaim2010/papers/rosin.pdf) is an evolution of the UCB algorithms that adds a predictor in to the original selection criteria.
+[PUCB](http://gauss.ececs.uc.edu/Workshops/isaim2010/papers/rosin.pdf) is an evolution of the UCB algorithms that uses contextual information as a predictor during action selection specifically in the environment of Go.

 ### Muzero Selection